irshad281/NetworkInterface/README.md

 }
 ```
+# Service Layer

-After creating your `request`, you can make your `service` implementation like this
+After defininig your `Request`, create your seperate `Service Layer` like this.

 ```swift
 struct AuthService {